mromero1989/pwp/README.md

 An alternative approach to a carousel for your Portfolio section could be to include image thumbnails that pop up into a lightbox gallery.
 I mention it because sometimes image sliders don't work out as planned.
 [FancyBox 3](http://fancyapps.com/fancybox/3/) provides a good plugin.

 Overall it looks like you have a clear direction for your project layout.
 Your Milestone 2a passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You're clear to begin development on your PWP.

+## Milestone 2b Feedback
+Nice work so far.
+Your Milestone 2b passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Keep up the good work.
+Here are some notes from our meeting below:

+- Replace the images with Google Font typeography.
+- Fix directory structure: move project assets out of /documentation
+- Slideshow Tip: size images to be consistent size/aspect ratio/orientation
+- Recommended Rellax.js library for parallax: https://dixonandmoe.com/rellax/
+- Note: If you plan on using additional JS libraries you might need the full version of jQuery, not the slim version.
+- On the `.card` class - apply a `transparent` background-color, white `border-color`, and use the `.text-white` class.
+- Good source for more advanced front-end experiments & tutorials: https://tympanus.net/codrops/
+- Alternative slideshow JS plugin: https://flickity.metafizzy.co/